 Antalya was founded as Attaleia by Attalus II, King of Pergamum, around 150 BC to establish a naval base.
 It is possible that the town was an expansion of an older settlement or was built on top of a pre-existing one, as 2008 excavations suggest.

 In 133 BC, Attalus III, the last king of Pergamum, bequeathed all his possessions, including Attaleia, to the Romans.
 It is known that the city reached the peak of its prosperity as an important trade centre in the 2nd century AD and that it was enhanced with new monuments commemorating the visit of Hadrian in AD 130.

 The three passages are decorated with floral and rosette reliefs.

 Hadrian’s Gate was encased in the Seljuk city walls for hundreds of years, which might explain why it had remained undamaged.
 It was only uncovered in the 1950s when the walls collapsed.
 During a successful restoration project in 1959, certain architectural elements came to light, indicating that the monument consisted of two levels.
 Two towers of different constructions were found, one on either side of the Gate.
 The tower on the left front of the arch belongs to the Roman era, while that on the right, as indicated by its inscription, dates to Seljuk times.

 The Gate once had an honorary inscription in gold-plated bronze letters saluting the emperor.
 A dozen such gilded bronze letters were discovered at the foot of the Gate.
-The upper inscription on the second storey of Hadrian’s Gate (which is today missing) ran beneath the pedestal or plinth that originally supported a long-vanished bronze statue of Emperor Hadrian or a statue of a bronze chariot, typical of Roman Triumphal arches.
+The upper inscription on the second storey of Hadrian’s Gate (today missing) ran beneath the pedestal or plinth that originally supported a long-vanished bronze statue of Emperor Hadrian or a statue of a bronze chariot, typical of Roman Triumphal arches.

 As important as the missing upper inscription letters and the bronze statue is the surviving lower series of gilded bronze letters, forming a second dedicatory inscription to the emperor Hadrian, naming the emperor’s adoptive father.